 The UCSF Eating Disorders Program, formally established in 2007, is a comprehensive, evidence-based program that provides outstanding clinical care for individuals with eating disorders (up to age 25) and their families.
 Our program is a collaboration between Child and Adolescent Services in the Department of Psychiatry and the Division of Adolescent and Young Adult Medicine in the Department of Pediatrics.
 We are unique in our ability to provide both inpatient and outpatient services, depending on medical and/or psychiatric need.
 Our services include comprehensive medical/psychiatric evaluations, as well as ongoing medical management, evidence-based individual and family therapies, and medication management.
-For more information about our clinical services, please call 415-514-1074.
+For more information about our our outpatient treatment programs, please call 415-514-1074.

 UCSF has a long history of treating young people with eating disorders.
 Our team has been providing medical care, psychiatric and psychological services, and nutrition therapy to individuals with eating disorders and their families for well over 30 years.